General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Numerical Tests: curved spacetime

 where \(r\) denotes the circumference radius in Schwarzschild coordinates, \(M\) the mass of the black hole, \(\dot{M}\) the accretion rate, and \(\tau_0\) is a dimensionless parameter to study short and long relaxation times.
-Note that in Eq. (\ref{eq:tau3}) the relaxation time increases cubically with radius.
-Adopting this choice has turned out to be necessary to prevent the rapid growth of non-equilibrium effects near the sonic point, which can yield unphysical solutions.
+Note that in Eq. (\ref{eq:tau3}) the relaxation time increases cubically with radius and this is necessary to prevent the rapid growth of non-equilibrium effects near the sonic point, which can yield unphysical solutions.